Sam Johnson

 UC Berkeley Supervised Program for Alignment Research

-Our team is modifying the Decision Transformer architecture to suit the domain of chess, where we will evaluate how different reward representations and RL training schemes give rise to incoherence in the model.
-Potential extensions to our work includes analyzing chess strategy learned by the model through activation steering.
+Our team has modified the Decision Transformer architecture to suit the domain of chess, where we will evaluate how different reward representations and RL training schemes give rise to incoherence in the model.
+We've created a chess dataset for this purpose by representing chess games as Markov decision processes in a form suitable for LLM ingestion.
+Training the model for suitable chess proficiency is ongoing.

 Work Experience